wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 any metadata with data items.
 In addition, extra transactionally local storage must be allocated to remember the value of data items when they were accessed in the read phase.

-If the storage overhead of saving the value of data items is a concern, or because read cannot be performed atomically when the granularity of reads and writes is large, write timestamps with the lock bit can still be maintained for each data item.
+If the storage overhead of saving the value of data items is a concern, or because reads cannot be performed atomically when the granularity of reads and writes is large, write timestamps with the lock bit can still be maintained for each data item.
 Read operations must read the wt as well as the data item atomically.
 This is usually achieved by performing "mini-transactions" with post-read validation